Our mission:

 IBFFN will review and make a determination if it is believed that adult content (i.e. language, sexual content, nudity, violence) is not acceptable for the festival.
 If accepted, and is determined that content is not family- friendly, it may be screened at a later time slot.
 However, the festival does reserve the right to refuse any submission if deemed unfit for our viewers.

-SELECTION OF WINNERS AND PRIZES
+SELECTION OF AWARD WINNERS AND PRIZES

 Films will be previewed and selected by a jury.
-One winner per genre will be selected and awards and/or prizes will be given for each genre to the DIRECTOR during the festival awards ceremony.
+One award winner winner per genre will be selected and awards and/or prizes will be given for each genre to the DIRECTOR during the festival awards ceremony.
 Separate awards/prizes may be given to students and/or children in each genre.